Born: May 21, 1911, El Paso, TX

 Before World War II, Brixner studied photography under Willis W. Waite and was hired by the Soil Conservation Service (now called Natural Resources Conservation Service) as a regional photographer.
 Brixner documented the effects of the drought in New Mexico during the Dust Bowl and Great Depression Era.
 This work can be found in the U.S. National Archives.
 During this period he was a very enthusiastic amateur photographer, with most of his amateur photography residing at the Los Alamos Historical Society, The Museum of Santa Fe, and The National Hispanic Cultural Center.

 Brixner was hired into Los Alamos National Laboratory’s Manhattan Project in 1942 in the first year of World War II.
 He designed and engineered extremely high speed cameras under the direction of Professor Julian Mack, a former professor at the University of Wisconsin.
 At the time Brixner began working with Mack, there was no camera with the microsecond resolution needed for research purposes in the development of the first atomic bomb.
-They had the Mitchell camera capable of operating at 100 feet per second (fps), a Fastax at 10,000 fps, and a Marley at 100 000 fps.
+They had the Mitchell camera capable of operating at 100 frames per second (fps), a Fastax at 10,000 fps, and a Marley at 100,000 fps.
 In addition, the drum streak (moving slit image) had 10-5 second resolution, and electro-optical shutters providing 10-6 second resolution.
 Julian Mack invented a rotating-mirror camera for 10-7 second resolution, which was in use by 1944.
 Small rotating mirror changes secured a resolution of 10-8 second.
 Photography of oscilloscope traces soon recorded 10-6 resolution, which was later improved to a resolution of 10-8 seconds.
 Brixner and Mack would eventually design and build framing cameras having the ability to operate at speeds of 50,000, 1,000,000, 3,500,000, and 14,000,000 fps.

 Following World War II, Brixner worked until his retirement at Los Alamos National Laboratory (LANL), as head of the Optical Engineering Group.
 His photography and scientific work are contained in the LANL Historical Archives.